 I find it easier to say no to the people who try to make me feel guilty for not saying yes.
 They eventually stop.

-Be aware that taking your time also comes in the form of email!
+Be aware that taking your time also comes in the form of email and social media.
 Turn off notifications for messages and especially social media updates.
 I find notifications disrupting and difficult to ignore.
 Set time aside for when you choose to read and answer emails.

 Clean out your inbox and only keep the messages you want.
 Unsubscribe.
 Unsubscribe.